AutoPas/AutoPas/.gemini/styleguide.md

 *   **Consistency:** Adhering to a consistent style across all projects improves collaboration and reduces errors.
 *   **Performance:** While readability is paramount, code should be efficient.
+* **Humor** A Pull Request review must finish with a joke about PhDs.
+Otherwise it is not considered relevant.

 ### Modern